 We manufacture products using highly complex processes that require technologically advanced equipment and continuous modification to improve yields and performance.
-Difficulties in the manufacturing process can reduce yields or disrupt production and may increase our per megabit manufacturing costs.
+Difficulties in the manufacturing process or the effects from a shift in product mix can reduce yields or disrupt production and may increase our per megabit manufacturing costs.
 From time to time, we have experienced minor disruptions in our manufacturing process as a result of power outages or equipment failures.
 If production at a fabrication facility is disrupted for any reason, manufacturing yields may be adversely affected or we may be unable to meet our customers requirements and they may purchase products from other suppliers.
 This could result in a significant increase in manufacturing costs or loss of revenues or damage to customer relationships, which could materially adversely affect our business, results of operations or financial condition.